zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 The Promise for the Router can be within a Factory export function, as mentioned in the `pluginDefinition` specification for *routerFactory* above, or by the module constructor.

-An example is available in `sample-app/nodeServer/ts/helloWorld.ts`
+An example is available in the [Sample Angular App.](https://github.com/zowe/sample-angular-app/blob/master/nodeServer/ts/helloWorld.ts)

 #### WebSocket Router dataservices